matthew-coad/autem/doc/020-DGSC-Custom Leagues.md

 Justification - This will allow us to dial up accuracy vs. speed.
 Ensure we are replicating baseline configurations etc.
 **done**

+## Enforce Time Limits

+1) Ensure that simulation time limits are enforced by forcefully terminating the process.

+2) Produce a record of the outcome.

+### Introduce runners.

+Runners are responsible for running a simulation.
+They may have options to abort running etc.

+Action - Add debug runner.
+Justification - Needed when debugging/runner not specified.
+**done**

+Action - Add local runner.
+Runs locally but in a seperate process.
+Supports escaping.
+Timeout Justification - Needed to clean up leaked resources as part of simulation series.
+**done**

+Action - Introduce feedback
+Justification - Allow runners to redirect console messages to themselves, cross networks etc.
+**done**

+Action - Remove existing timeouts.
+Justification - Consistent implementation.
+Implementation not spread out.
+**done**

+Action - Add simulation escaped query.
+Justification - Determine if simulations queues should be escaped.
+**done**